thifranc/docs.wiki.raw/Admin-Guide:-Onboarding.md

 ## Checklist

-Here is a short list of steps required to onboard each new user:
+Here is a list of steps required to onboard each new user:

 1. Liquid Home Page Admin:
     - Add new User
     - Edit User details
     - Add User to Groups, and set App permissions
-    - Generate Invitation Link
+    - Generate _Invitation Link_
 2. Assign User to Groups in Individual Apps:
     - Hoover Admin
     - Wiki.JS Admin